 Your doctor will likely start with a physical exam.
-He’ll look closely at your legs to see if they’re swollen, tender, discolored, or warm.
+They’ll look closely at your legs to see if they’re swollen, tender, discolored, or warm.
 These are signs that you may have a clot deep in one of your veins.

 Next, your doctor may order a number of tests, like a chest X-ray or ultrasound.
 You might also have blood tests.
 These can measure the amount of oxygen and carbon dioxide in your blood.
 They can also help your doctor detect a substance called D dimer.
 This is a small protein fragment that’s present in the blood after a clot is broken down by the body.

 Other tests your doctor might order include:

 - Computed tomographic angiography (CTPA).
 This is a special type of X-ray test.
 It’s also the main one doctors use to see if you have a PE.
 Your doctor will inject dye (“contrast”) into your veins.
 They’ll be able to see the blood vessels in your lungs on the X-ray.

 - Ventilation/perfusion (V/Q) scan.
 This test is used if the CTPA isn’t available, or isn’t a good match for you.
 It uses a radioactive material to show which parts of your lungs are getting air flow (ventilation) and blood flow (perfusion).
 If there’s low blood flow to a certain area, but the air flow is normal, a clot may be present.

 - Pulmonary angiography.
 This is the most accurate test to detect PE.
 It may be used if other tests haven’t shown clear results.
 A specialist inserts a long, thin tube (catheter) into a large vein in your groin and into the arteries within your lung.
-He then injects dye through the catheter.
+They then inject dye through the catheter.
 Images of the blood vessels inside the lung will pop up on an X-ray.
 This is now only very rarely used because of CTPA.”